projectacrn/acrn-hypervisor/doc/tutorials/upgrading_configuration.rst

 Upgrading ACRN Configurations to Recent Releases
 ################################################

-The configuration files, introduced in :ref:`acrn_config_data`, are refined every release for richer features, clearer organization, and more user-friendly presentation.
+The configuration files, introduced in :ref:`acrn_config_types`, are refined every release for richer features, clearer organization, and more user-friendly presentation.
 Due to the strict validation ACRN adopts, configuration files for a former release may not work for a latter if they are not upgraded.
 This